THEMES

 We are exploring links between energy, wellbeing and the UK’s productivity puzzle; and have received funding to model transition risk—combining elements from economics, finance and physics.
 CUSP also provides the secretariat for the All-Party Parliamentary Group on Limits to Growth, a platform for cross-party dialogue on economic prosperity in a world of environmental and social limits.

 The foundation for our work is an understanding of the meanings of prosperity.
-The goal of theme M is to explore the moral and philosophical assumptions that underpin visions of sustainable prosperity.
-Critically, we seek to identify which pivotal institutions and political questions need to be addressed if ‘sustainable prosperity’ is to be achieved in practice, rather than just valued as an idea.
+The Political Economy strand explores the moral and philosophical assumptions that underpin visions of sustainable prosperity.
+Crucially, we seek to identify the key institutions and political questions that must be addressed if sustainable prosperity is to be achieved in practice—not merely valued as an ideal.

-CUSP considers the role of arts and culture not simply as a tool for communicating sustainability, but as an inherent component of prosperity itself.
-Art and culture facilitate participation in the life of society and contribute to a creative and fulfilling quality of life.
-Our Arts theme develops the conceptual framework for this approach and explores the complex interaction between cultural prosperity, place, the quality (and availability) of employment, leisure, and the rights to self-expression.
+CUSP views arts and culture not merely as tools for communicating sustainability, but as inherent to prosperity itself.
+They enable participation in society and contribute to a creative, fulfilling quality of life.
+Our Arts theme develops this conceptual framework, exploring the interactions between cultural prosperity, place, employment (quality and availability), leisure, and the rights to self‑expression.

-This theme explores grassroots transitions to sustainability, alternative enterprise forms, investment models for sustainable prosperity, and the range of political institutions related to the ‘ecological state’.
-At one level we explore the grand narratives of political legitimacy looking at the challenge of governance in the face of constrained resources.
-At the micro-level, we explore grassroots initiatives for change to see how alternative ownership and incentive structures can deliver a more sustainable prosperity.
+This strand explores grassroots transitions to sustainability, alternative enterprise forms, investment models for sustainable prosperity, and political institutions linked to the ‘ecological state’.
+At the macro level, we examine grand narratives of political legitimacy and the challenge of governance under resource constraints.
+At the micro level, we investigate grassroots initiatives to see how alternative ownership and incentive structures can deliver a more sustainable prosperity.

-Achieving a sustainable prosperity requires compelling social narratives and robust economic models to deliver them.
-Theme S2 aims on the one hand to develop qualitative narratives of sustainable prosperity and on the other to explore the quantitative implications of these narratives through the development of macroeconomic models.
-Our research explores the economic, social and environmental implications of these models and narratives.
-We also examine the role of good work in delivering sustainable prosperity.
+Achieving sustainable prosperity requires compelling social narratives and robust economic models to deliver them.
+The system dynamics strand develops qualitative narratives of sustainable prosperity and explores their quantitative implications through macroeconomic modelling.
+Our research examines the economic, social, and environmental implications of these models and narratives, as well as the role of good work in delivering sustainable prosperity.

 Building An Economy That Works